The fate of an epoch which has eaten of the tree of knowledge

-which is known to be false but felt to be true (Colin Campbell)
+an illusion which is known to be false but felt to be true

-the nature of its selective perspective on the world (Alvin W. Gouldner)
+but also involves the nature of its selective perspective

 Dick Houtman is Professor of Sociology at the Center for Sociological Research (CeSO), University of Leuven, Belgium, where he teaches in the brand new specialization Culture and Society of the international Master of Sociology.
 He is also a faculty fellow at Yale University’s Center for Cultural Sociology (CCS), where he was a visiting fellow during the academic year 2012-2013, and a member of the editorial boards of Journal for the Scientific Study of Religion, Tijdschrift Sociologie, and Annual Review of the Sociology of Religion.